 Generally, North Miami Beach premises liability claims, including slip and fall accident claims, settle out of court.
 Some claims, however, may need to go to court for you to obtain the compensation you really deserve.
 Working with an experienced North Miami Beach slip and fall accident attorney can make it easier for you to face all the potential challenges ahead, including taking your claim to court if needed.

-You may find yourself more likely to end up in court to settle your claim if:
+You may be more likely to end up in court to resolve your claim if:

 - The property owner tries to dispute liability.
-Sometimes, the property owner may try to claim that you did not look for signs that might have indicated a potential hazard or that you entered an area of the property you did not have the legal right to enter, which could leave you partially or fully liable for the injuries you sustained in your accident.
-If the property owner continues to dispute liability, you may have a higher chance of going to court.
+If the property owner claims that you did not look for signs that might have indicated a potential hazard or that you entered an area of the property you did not have the legal right to enter, they might claim you were partially or fully liable for the injuries you sustained in your accident.

-- You need to ask for substantial compensation for injuries sustained in a slip and fall accident.
+- You have incurred substantial compensation for injuries sustained in a slip and fall accident.
 The worse your injuries, the higher your medical bills may grow.
-In some cases, those severe injuries may increase the odds that you will have to go to court, since the liable party may try harder to reduce the compensation you receive.
+In some cases, those severe injuries may increase the odds that you will have to go to court since the liable party may try harder to reduce the compensation you receive.

 - You cannot reach an agreement regarding the compensation you deserve.
-You may struggle to reach an agreement if, for example, the insurance company that covers the liable party tries to claim that your injuries do not pose the limitations you claim, or that you did not really need some of the medical treatments your doctor deemed necessary as you recovered from your injuries.
+The insurance company that insures the liable party may claim that your injuries do not create the limitations you claim or that you did not really need some of the medical treatments your doctor deemed necessary as you recovered from your injuries.